-The material changes in this brochure from the last annual updating amendment on 03/26/2024 of ELE Advisory Services, Inc. are described below.
-Material changes relate to ELE Advisory Services, Inc.'s policies, practices or conflicts of interests.
+This update is in accordance with the annual filing requirements for Investment Advisors.
+There are no material changes in this brochure from the last annual updated amendment of ELE Advisory Services, Inc. on April 16, 2024.
+Material changes relate to ELE Advisory Services, Inc.'s policies, practices, or conflicts of interest only.